pivotal/docs-tap/scst-scan/bring-your-own-scanner.hbs.md

 ## <a id="overview"></a>Overview

-Supply Chain Security Tools (SCST) - Scan 2.0 includes an integration with Grype and examples for the following container image scanning tools:
+Supply Chain Security Tools (SCST) - Scan 2.0 includes integrations with Trivy and Grype and examples for the following container image scanning tools:

 - [Trivy](ivs-trivy.hbs.md)
 - [Prisma](ivs-prisma.hbs.md)